Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

-\textit{Complexity Reduction.} Given that our exploits, which use the page-UAF strategy and directly overwrite flag, do not require infoleak or KASLR bypassing, we are interested in measuring the exploit complexity by the number of lines of code (LoC).
-For the exploits to corrupt flags, our exploits achieve 20\% and 70\% reduction in exploit LoC compared to the original publicly available exploits.
-The case with 70\% reduction is where the capability of the CVE allows a simple corruption of the flag at the correct offset (without requiring the page-level UAF first).
-Even with the page-level UAF, we still managed to see a 20\% reduction in LoC.
+\textit{Complexity Reduction.} Given some exploits do not require KASLR bypassing (i.e., the ones that utilize the page-UAF strategy or directly overwrite flag), we aim to measure the exploit complexity in terms of lines of code (LoC).
+For the exploits to corrupt flags, our exploits achieve 20\% and 70\% reduction in exploit LoC compared to the publicly available exploits.
+The case with 70\% is where the CVE's capability allows corrupt flags at the correct offset (without requiring the page-level UAF first).
+Even with page-level UAF, we still managed to see a 20\% reduction in LoC.
 For the other exploits, we observe approximately a 30\% reduction in LoC compared to the original exploits.
 Besides, some of the original exploits are based on return-oriented programming (ROP) and require an extra offline step of gadget extraction.
 This step is not necessary in our exploits.
 In summary, the complexity reduction is mainly due to the absence of infoleak requirements and ROP (collect gadgets and get their offsets).

-\textit{Stability and Usability.} The page-level-UAF-based exploits have a high success rate, around 90\% - 100\%.
-We ran our exploit of five exploits using CVE-2022-0995 and CVE-2022-0185.
+\textit{Stability and Usability.} The page-level-UAF-based exploits have a high success rate, 90\% - 100\%.
+We ran our exploit of five exploits of CVE-2022-0995 and CVE-2022-0185.
 Each exploit is run 10 times, and 9 or 10 out of 10 are successful without any crashes.
 This is attributed to the fact that the exploits have a built-in feedback mechanism (i.e., read of the physical page) that helps make sure the final write is performed on the right target.
 Using the feedback mechanism, we can restart the page-level UAF if the expected target is not detected.